 - If you have less than $10,000 in deposits, you’re charged a $5 monthly fee.

 - For accounts with deposits of $10,000 or more, there's a flat advisory fee of 1% per year.

-- Titan is not a hedge fund, but it operates similarly.
+Titan is not a hedge fund, but it operates similarly.
 The difference is that your money is never pooled and stays in your separately managed account — clients own the fractional shares of each company.

 - For individual accounts, it's $100.

 - For retirement accounts, the minimum opening balance is $500.